Understanding the Pain Response

 Pain is a complex phenomenon that involves many of the chemicals found naturally in the spinal cord and brain.
 All pain signals travel to the brain.
 The brain sends back signals to protect the body.
 The brain also makes its own painkillers (endorphins).
 These can help reduce the pain.

 Pain starts in 1 or more parts of the body.
 In some cases, the site of the pain is far from its source.

 Pain signals move through nerves and up the spinal cord.

 The brain reads the signals as pain.
 Natural painkillers are released.

-The feeling of pain is reduced.
+The feeling of pain can be reduced in this way.